 Add the zucchini and asparagus and cook until they are tender but still bright green.
 Remove from heat.

 Once the pasta is done, drain and put in a large bowl.
 Add the vegetables.
-Shake the sauce again and drizzle about 2/3 of the jar over the pasta and veggies.
+Shake the sauce again and drizzle it over the pasta and veggies.
 Toss to coat.
-Taste and adjust the amount of sauce or salt and pepper as desired.
+Taste and add more lemon, salt, or pepper as desired.
 Serve immediately.